WesPeacock/Reordermns/README.md

 *"leaf2"* is marked as homograph *2* because it is "leaf of a book".
 Presumably, "leaf of a tree" would be homograph *1*.

 ## INI file
 The script reads and initialization file that affects how it runs.
-It allows you to change some of the SFM markers (default):
+It allows you to change some of the SFM markers (default behaviour):
-- record marker (\lx)
+- record marker (*\\lx*)
-- main reference (\mn)
+- main reference (*\\mn*)
-- homograph marker (\hm)
+- homograph marker (*\\hm*)

 It allows you to specify whether to include a hyphen in the search (no).
+You can also change how much difference the fuzzy search will allow in a match (35% - one character in three) See https://metacpan.org/pod/String::Approx#MODIFIERS for how that works.

 ## Log file
 The script writes errors it finds to the log file.